sealeelike/Realtime-QR-Forwarding-Server/Draft.md

 ## Producer terminal
 - Access their camera and extract QRcode in real time.
 - Fetch the standard time
-- Send back to the server
+- Send back to the server (event driven, send if code change)

 ## Consumer terminal
 - Get the real time url with remaining time